 The saphenous vein is invariably dissected from the nodal bundle and preserved.
 In the absence of lymph node metastases in the analysis of frozen sections, the procedure is concluded.
-If metastases are detected, a complete inguinal and ipsilateral pelvic dissection is performed.
+A complete inguinal and ipsilateral pelvic dissection is performed if metastases are detected.

 Therapeutic groin dissection is indicated for men with palpable open adenopathy after a course of antibiotics to rule out a possible inflammatory component.

-In this setting, the saphenous vein has traditionally been divided at the sapheno-femoral junction, the femoral vessels are skeletonized to allow removal of the deep inguinal nodes, and a sartorius muscle flap is generally rotated medially to cover the exposed femoral vessels.
+The saphenous vein has traditionally been divided at the saphenofemoral junction in this setting.
+The femoral vessels are skeletonized to allow removal of the deep inguinal nodes, and a sartorius muscle flap is generally rotated medially to cover the exposed femoral vessels.

 If a mobile lymph node mass is attached to the skin, an ellipse of the involved skin should be excised en bloc with the sample.

 Palliative groin dissection is performed to remove all gross residual disease after chemotherapy.
-To achieve negative surgical margins, resection often includes the inguinal ligament, the spermatic cord, and the ipsilateral testicle.
+Resection often includes the inguinal ligament, the spermatic cord, and the ipsilateral testicle to achieve negative surgical margins.

 More rarely, the dissection also includes segments of the femoral artery and vein (with adequate reconstruction using a patch or bypass graft) and lower portions of the rectus abdominis and the external and internal oblique muscles.

-Mycocutaneous flaps to cover a large defect may occasionally be required and remain a necessary step to ensure adequate reconstruction.
+Mucocutaneous flaps to cover a significant defect may occasionally be required and remain a necessary step to ensure adequate reconstruction.

 Complications systematically reported in the groin dissection series are related to the alteration of the lymphatic vessels that drain the lower extremities and damage to the skin flaps that lie over the devascularization.